 How the soap of Aleppo is made

-One worker, Ali Salathi, who thanks to his salary in Turkey, was able to reopen his factory in Aleppo.
-From Turkey, all the necessary materials for wrapping and preparing the transport are sent.
-When everything is ready, it is taken to the port of Latakia in Siria.
-From there it travels to Turkey to be distributed to the rest of Europe.
+One worker, Ali Salathi, who thanks to his salary in Turkey, could reopen his factory in Aleppo.
+From Turkey, they send all the necessary materials for wrapping and preparing the transport.
+When everything is ready, they take it to the port of Latakia in Siria.
+From there, it travels to Turkey to be distributed to the rest of Europe.

 The Spanish company of Mrs. Buzon takes care that all workers have a regular working contract according to Turkey’s laws and with the salary of 6oo Euros nearly pays double of the minimum interprofessional set wage.

 It thrilled me when I read this story.
 It is so positive, giving people hope that there can be a future even if you have lost your home and your country.
 I hope this soap will come soon to the Spanish market where I will buy it when I find it.

 I have made a special page for you with a collection of things you might find interesting.
 Before you leave, have a look at Recommendations.

 Source: Newspaper SUR

 Always try natural products, but know which ones.
 You might like to also read the following post.